Impact of Subcarrier Allocation and User Mobility on the Uplink Performance of Multi-User Massive MIMO-OFDM Systems: Pilot Length Reduction and Channel Estimation

 \subsection{Exploiting the Coherence Bandwidth to Reduce the Pilot Length}

 In order to detect the data, the AP needs to estimate the channel from all the $N_{\mathcal{U}}$ UEs assigned to each subcarrier.
 In general, if the channel could vary arbitrarily across subcarriers, this entails the use of orthogonal pilot sequences by the UEs on each subcarrier allotted to them, in order to avoid pilot contamination.
 This, in turn, implies that $N_{\mathcal{P}} \geq N_{\mathcal{U}}$, where $N_{\mathcal{P}}$ denotes the length of the pilot sequence.
 Therefore, increasing $N_{\mathcal{U}}$ is necessarily accompanied by an increase in the training overhead.
-Since higher pilot lengths bring down the system sum-rate, we propose a method to reduce the training overhead when multiple subcarriers are assigned to a given UE.
-Specifically, we exploit the coherence bandwidth, i.e., the fact that channels corresponding to subcarriers within a coherence bandwidth are approximately equal, to reduce the training overhead needed for channel estimation without pilot contamination.
+In this work, we exploit the coherence bandwidth, i.e., the fact that channels corresponding to subcarriers within a coherence bandwidth are approximately equal, to reduce the training overhead needed for channel estimation without pilot contamination.
+Although the idea of transmitting pilots on a subset of subcarriers has been used in standards such as IEEE 802.11a and LTE, data transmission in these standards are as per OFDMA, i.e., only one user transmits pilots on a given subcarrier.
+In our work, we account for a MU-MIMO scenario.
+Specifically, we analyze the minimum pilot length required to estimate channels without incurring pilot contamination, when the number of subcarriers alloted to a UE, the number of UEs served by a subcarrier, and the number of subcarriers in a coherence bandwidth are given.